 Micron engages third parties to conduct audits of our facilities using the RBA's Validated Assessment Program (VAP).
-In FY2021, Micron's VAP Audits did not identify any forced labor practices or human trafficking concerns.
+In FY2023, Micron's VAP Audits identified isolated concerns related to labor practices of on-site suppliers at our Malaysia and Singapore sites.
+These were corrected in a timely manner, as verified by RBA closure audits.

 Micron reserves the right to audit its suppliers.
-Indeed, Micron conducts audits of all suppliers operating on Micron sites, including their respective labor practices.
-In addition, the Company requires contract manufacturing suppliers to undergo VAP audits.
-Many other Micron suppliers either retain third parties to conduct audit of their operations or are subject to audit by other RBA member companies.
+Indeed, Micron conducts audits of all suppliers operating on Micron sites, which may include labor agents, recruitment agents, security, janitorial, maintenance, and food services.
+These audits include suppliers' labor practices.
+In addition, the Company requires contract manufacturing suppliers to undergo RBA VAP audits.
+Many other Micron suppliers either retain third parties to conduct audits of their operations or are subject to audit by other RBA member companies.

-Micron's audits of suppliers sometimes find labor conditions that do not meet company and industry expectations, in which case Micron follows up until corrective actions are made.
-Regarding FY2020 supplier findings related to pay, working hours, and living conditions among the company's construction suppliers in Malaysia, corrective actions were made.
-While Micron is unaware of new findings in FY2021, Micron continues to monitor for potential concerns.
-More generally, as audits expand into the supply chain, more issues may be identified because of the larger number of suppliers covered.
+In a limited number of cases, Micron's audits of suppliers find labor conditions that do not meet company and industry expectations.
+In such cases, Micron works with suppliers to ensure proper and timely corrective actions are implemented and labor issues are resolved.
+As audits expand into the supply chain, more issues may be identified because of the larger number of suppliers covered.

-RBA Audits are typically announced prior to being conducted.
+RBA audits are typically announced prior to being conducted.